VITAL EQUINE HOLISTIC VETERINARY MEDICINE, INC.

 At Vital Equine, we offer Healy Microcurrent Frequency Therapy as an adjunctive modality to support the bioenergetic balance and tissue function of horses.
 This system delivers very low-level electrical currents (microcurrents) combined with specific frequency programs, referred to as Individualized Microcurrent Frequencies (IMF), to support normal cellular function and energetic balance.

+Healy’s Animal Module offers frequency programs designed to support general comfort, vitality, and tissue responsiveness at the cellular level, based on Healy’s published protocols.
 Use and selection of programs is guided entirely by veterinary evaluation, including a physical exam and standard of care, before any complementary modalities such as Healy are employed.
 This ensures that therapy is applied only when appropriate and in a manner tailored to the individual horse’s presentation.

-Equine Healy Microcurrent therapy and Equine Biohacking.
+Equine Healy Microcurrent therapy and Equine Biohacking on a mini donkey

 This mini donkey is wearing a healy device on her front left lower limb.
 A healy program was used to help biohack disharmony and support her emotional and spiritual state.
 She had exhibited disengagement and lack of wanting connection with humans.
 After her treatment, she was observed to be more responsive, easier to catch, alert and more trusting of human connection on her own free will.
+These observations reflect relief of pain and discomfort— exactly what the healy is intended to support.

 Important Note & Disclaimer: